mnemosyne-proj/mnemosyne/mnemosyne/mnemosyne/libmnemosyne/docs/source/index.rst

 default Renderer takes the fields from the Fact, adds them into a html template and applies a CSS for formatting.

+Before the data is passed to the Renderer, Filters can be applied to it.
+This is an extra level of flexibility, and can be used to generate LaTeX, convert relative paths to absolute paths, etc ..

 In order to make it easier for other GUI frontends to be written, all the logic typically needed for GUIs, but that is independent of the actual GUI toolkit used, is abstracted in ui controllers.
 In order to get more flexibility, there